 I used that guitar [points to a stripped-down guitar] that’s modified to be kind of a tune-less guitar, which I’ve used for about five years at PC Worship shows.
 It doesn’t have any frets and it’s played more akin to how a sitar would be played.

 That’s a shitar.
 We made that four years ago.
 My friend Dan who plays bongos with us a lot came on tour with us and we made that to sort of add another layer of harmonics.
 But it’s actually similar in how the shitar sounds.
 But we just found that a water bottle worked the best [to hold up the strings.]
+It almost has like an old blues sound.

 There’s a lot of music in the world that doesn’t rely on such a rigid form of tuning and I think there’s this scale, this system has been explored so heavily is that for me, what’s interesting is that it unveils an entire middle ground of notes and ways of getting to notes that are relatively unexplored in Western music.